jum/caddy-docker-proxy-redis/README.md

 script, it is called to dump any databases before backing up.
 The script for redis will dump the memory to a file, the mariadb and postgres containers will dump the complete database.
 I also use this with some sqlite projects to perform a textual dump of the database.
+If this script is named dumpdbout.sh the standard output of the script will be used to backup instead, avoiding temporary files.

 This script does also backup /var/lib/docker, which is probably what you want if you use docker volumes that should be persistent.
 I do